AudricDC/etlMongoSql/readme.md

 ## From Atlas to postgreSQL

-I load the first 100 records from Atlas restaurants into a data frame, using my mongo_atlas object, and then I load it into a postgreSQL table name "restaurants" using my sql_manager.
+I load the first 100 records from Atlas restaurants into a data frame, using my mongo_atlas object, and then I load it into a postgreSQL table named "restaurants" using my sql_manager.

 ```python
 mongo_df = mongo_atlas.getDf('grades', ['name', 'cuisine', ['address', 'building'], ['address', 'street'], ['address', 'zipcode']], nb_records=100)